 These communications are subject to the Controller to Controller standard contractual clauses of the European Union.

-The data is transmitted to the parent company by e-mail by using our own mail server and FTP.
+The data is transmitted to the companies in the USA by e-mail by using our own mail server and FTP.

 For how long is my data stored?